vapor-ware/synse-docs/docs/server/user/tags.md

 Some tags may need to apply to all namespaces, such as the auto-generated `id` tag.
 For such cases, the *system-wide namespace* should be used.
 This namespace, identified with `system/`, considers the tag a member of all namespaces.
-It is strongly discouraged to put custom tags into the system-wide namespace.
+While possible, it is discouraged to put custom tags into the system-wide namespace.

 ### Tag